Loading...

 Pair with Protein

-Include a source of protein, such as grilled chicken or tofu, in your meal to help moderate blood sugar levels.
+Include a source of protein, such as grilled chicken or tofu, with your meal to slow down the absorption of carbohydrates.

 Add Healthy Fats